Empirical Welfare Maximization with Constraints: Theoretical results

 Medicaid is a government-sponsored health insurance program intended for the low-income population in the United States.
 Up till 2011, many states provided Medicaid eligibility to able-bodied adults with income up to 100\% of the federal poverty level.
 The 2011 Affordable Care Act (ACA) provided resources for states to expand Medicaid eligibility for all adults with income up to 138\% of the federal poverty level starting in 2014.

-Suppose policymakers want to maximize the health benefit of Medicaid by adopting a more flexible expansion criterion.
-Specifically, the more flexibility criterion relaxes the uniform income threshold of 138\% and allows the income thresholds to vary with number of children in the household.
-It may be infeasible to implement a new expansion criterion if it costs more than the current one.
-Therefore I impose the constraint that the more flexible criterion must cost no more than the current one.
+Suppose policymakers want to maximize the health benefit of Medicaid by adopting a more flexible expansion policy.
+Specifically, they relax the uniform income threshold of 138\% and allow the income thresholds to vary with the number of children in the household.
+Once the income thresholds are set, they must be codified in state legislation and publicly announced.\footnote{The legislated eligibility policy is publicly available on federal websites such as \href{https://www.macpac.gov/medicaid-101/eligibility/}{MACPAC}.} Therefore, in this example, it is reasonable to assume that the eligibility policy must be determined ex ante.

-Correspondingly, the constrained optimization problem (\ref{eq:population primal}) sets $\Gamma$ to be the health benefit from Medicaid, $R$ to be the \emph{excess} per-enrollee cost of Medicaid relative to the current expansion criterion, and the appropriate threshold to be $k=0$.
-The characteristics $X$ include both income and number of children in the household. $\bigtriangleup$